Renniesb/content_apps/submission.md

 I'd add an all button to the radio buttons and implement a switch panel look to the radio buttons.
 I'd implement Context in React to enable passing data to children a little cleaner.
 I'd style the dropdown checkboxes more so they have a grey checkmark and a white background.

+I'd add more functionality to the fuzzy search.

 ## How did you deviate from the directions, if at all, and why?

 Added instructions for the user if their filter combination gave no results.
 Gave them a suggestion that they may want to clear filters and try again.
 I added a no image available placeholder when there are bad image links to improve user experience.
 I added the number of results.